krame505/bs-generics-demo/README.md

 ## Running on an FPGA
 The design can also be run in hardware on an Arty A7 FPGA board.
-1. Install [Vivado](https://www.xilinx.com/products/design-tools/vivado.html).
+1. Install [Vivado and the Digilent board files](https://reference.digilentinc.com/vivado/installing-vivado/start).
 Note that there are multiple versions available; ensure that the installed version supports Xilinx FPGAs.
-2. Create the Xilinx project _TODO: Add TCL script and instructions on how to do this_
+2. Open the `bs-generics-demo.xpr` project file in Vivado
 3. Generate a bitstream file and program the device.
 A serial device corresponding to the FPGA board should appear, e.g. `/dev/ttyUSB1`
 4. Run any of the host application scripts using the serial device
 ```